aremaoun/public-showcase/netflix-recommender-system/README.md

 {"predicted_rating":3.245851373706017}
 ```

 Prediction takes long because the compution of features requires to consider all the past ratings from all customers on all movies.
-It could be refactored (and so could other things as well) but that's not really the point of this small project.
+In a production system, we can imagine that jobs would be running in the background to update frequently those ratings and store for each user a list of movies with the highest ratings.
+At application runtime, those ratings would be simply queried.

 ## Code maintenance